-Yair Amir, Johns Hopkins University
+Yair Amir, Johns Hopkins Whiting School of Engineering

-Tamim Sookoor, Johns Hopkins Applied Physics Lab
+Tamim Sookoor, Johns Hopkins Applied Physics Laboratory

-The research explores the two issues above by producing (i) an easy-to-understand Black box monitor that avoids system failures by detecting possible breach of system’s correctness invariants, ignoring the details of the autonomic controller, (ii) a White box monitor that estimates the competence of the autonomous control algorithm, and (iii) a Decision Module that takes input from the monitors to predict decisions that could result in the system entering a high-risk state and switching between the optimal RL-based autonomic controller and a sub-optimal safe controller.
+This research explores the issues of fault tolerance and controller competence by producing (1) an easy-to-understand black-box monitor that avoids system failures by detecting possible breach of the system’s correctness invariants, (2) a white-box monitor that estimates the competence of the autonomous control algorithm, and (3) a decision module to predict decisions that could result in the system entering a high-risk state.
+The goal?
+To assure safety by combining information from a Simplex-based system monitor with an RL competence estimator.